Smooth Fano polytopes arising from finite directed graphs: Introduction

-In this paper, given a finite directed graph $G$, we associate a terminal Gorenstein Fano polytope $\Pc_G$, which has been already defined in \cite{hamiltonian} when $G$ is a tournament graph and in \cite{MHNOH} when $G$ is a symmetric directed graph.
+In this paper, given a finite directed graph $G$, we associate a terminal reflexive polytope $\Pc_G$, which has been already defined in \cite{hamiltonian} when $G$ is a tournament graph and in \cite{MHNOH} when $G$ is a symmetric directed graph.
 We study the characterization problem of directed graphs which yield smooth Fano polytopes (Theorem \ref{main}).
-Moreover, we show that any centrally symmetric or pseudo symmetric smooth Fano polytope can be obtained from a directed graph (Theorem \ref{symmetricsmooth}).
+Moreover, we show that any centrally symmetric or pseudo-symmetric smooth Fano polytope can be obtained from a directed graph (Theorem \ref{symmetricsmooth}).
 In addition, as an application of Theorem \ref{main}, we provide new examples of smooth Fano polytopes whose corresponding varieties admit K\"ahler--Einstein metrics (Example \ref{newex}).
-As we see in many examples in Section 4, smooth Fano polytopes arising from directed graphs are very helpful to understand and useful to consider the combinatorics on smooth Fano polytopes.
+As we see in many examples in Section 4, smooth Fano polytopes arising from directed graphs are helpful to understand and useful to consider the combinatorics of smooth Fano polytopes.